 Additional results indicated that the pattern could not be fully explained by the level of students’ knowledge on a different topic — what mattered was their background knowledge of ecosystems.

-The researchers found that students’ ability to identify specific keywords was a fairly strong predictor whether they would perform above or below the threshold.
-That is, correctly identifying ecosystems, habitat, and species as topically relevant was more strongly linked with students’ comprehension than was identifying bioremediation, densities, and fauna.
+The researchers found that students’ ability to identify specific keywords was a fairly strong predictor of whether they would perform above or below the threshold.
+That is, correctly identifying ecosystems, habitats, and species as topically relevant was more strongly linked with students’ comprehension than was identifying bioremediation, densities, and fauna.

 The findings underscore the importance of having reached a basic knowledge level to be able to read and comprehend texts across different subjects: